My aunt came into town and helped me rearrange my pantry. Once I knew what was in my pantry, it was easy to decide what to make for dinner.

 Those are my three main goals for the pantry challenge.
 As I navigate the challenge, I think I will come up with more goals than those 3.

 Another recipe I found on the Menus4Moms website.
 It is easy to put together, especially if you use taco-seasoned ground beef that you have already cooked and then frozen.

 My picky hubby was surprised with how delicious this recipe was and how it didn’t taste too taco.
 He does not like some spices used in Mexican cooking, especially cumin.
 As a result, I make my own taco seasoning so I can adjust the number of spices.
 When I make the taco meat, I also adjust the amount of taco seasoning.

 Stars of the recipe:

-a can of crescent rolls (I like the seamless one but the regular works just fine.)
+A can of crescent rolls (I like the seamless one but the regular one

 2 cups of tortillas, roughly chopped, divided in 1/2